 I’ve been working on the issue for four years now and…Continue

 Added by Rebecca Wear Robinson on September 14, 2011 at 10:45am — No Comments

 The Florida chapter of the American Academy of Pediatrics spearheaded an innovative initiative.
 They write prescriptions for water safety and swimming classes for infants and toddlers.
 The result?
 Safer children and more aware parents.

 The concept is simple.
 Parents look to, and trust, their child’s doctor to keep…Continue

 Added by Rebecca Wear Robinson on September 7, 2011 at 12:20pm — No Comments

 In Chicago we are nearing the end of a summer season of the most violent and unpredictable weather that I have seen in almost 48 years.
 Half a dozen times in two months we’ve gone from some rather benign gray clouds to tornado-force winds and torrential rain within a matter of minutes.
-The summer sound…Continue
+The summer sound of cicadas screeching has been drowned out by the buzz of…Continue